Bonna Mirza

 Bonna Mirza (born 9 September 1975) is a Bangladeshi actress who works in television, film, and on stage.
 Mirza started her career in 1992 with theatre group DeshNatok, a member of group theater federation.
 She is an enlisted artist of Bangladesh Television (BTV) and Bangladesh Betar.

 Mirza's notable theatre performances are Nitya Puran, Darpane Sharatshashi, A Dolls' House, and Ghorlopat.
 Since 2018, she is the elected secretary of Actors' Equity, the professional organization of television actors.
 She is a speaker on various social issues in different social forums: educational institutions, social organizations and TV channels.

-Early life and family
+Early life and education

 Born in Kushtia, Mirza was with her parents.
 Her father is a retired government officer and her mother is a housewife.
-She is second among three sisters and she has a brother.
 She took secondary examination from Kushtia Govt.
 Girls' High School.
 Later she moved to Dhaka for study, and completed her master's degree in theater and performance studies from University of Dhaka.

+Personal life

 In 2010, Mirza married Manosh Chowdhury.
 He teaches at Jahangirnagar University.
+She is second among three sisters and she has a brother.